-Pupil Self Assessment / Peer Marking The following may be used by the children to indicate understanding.
-Children must be encouraged to present these symbols appropriately under their written work. ٠ I am stuck • I have some understanding but I still have a lot to learn I understand in my own head but can't share or explain to anyone else • I can teach to someone else to show my secure understanding ren's ability allows they should be asked to write a sentence to accompany clarify the reasons behind their choice.
+Pupil Self Assessment / Peer Marking 9 ay be used by the children to indicate understanding.
+Children must be resent these symbols appropriately under their written work. • I am stuck I have some understanding but I still have a lot to learn I understand in my own head but can't share or explain to anyone else I can teach to someone else to show my secure understanding

+When the children's ability allows they should be asked to write a sentence to accompany their symbol to clarify the reasons behind their choice.